shavingtononline/documents/README.md

-# documents
+# Shavington Online Documents
-Document Store for Shavington-cum-Greasty Parish Council
+This repository holds official copies of the agendas and minutes for the Shavington-cum-Gresty Parish Council.